Antakya: Antiquity

 The Antioch chalice, first half of sixth century, Metropolitan Museum of Art.

-Humans have occupied the area of Antioch since the Chalcolithic (6th millennium BCE), as revealed by archaeological excavations of Alalakh, among others.
+Humans have occupied the area of Antioch since the Chalcolithic period (6th millennium BCE), as revealed by archaeological excavations of Alalakh, among others.

 The Macedonian King Alexander the Great, after defeating the Achaemenid Empire in the Battle of Issus in 333 BC, followed the Orontes south into Syria and occupied the area.
 The city of Antioch was founded in 300 BC, after the death of Alexander, by the Seleucid emperor Seleucus I Nicator.
 It played an important role as one of the largest cities in the Seleucid, Roman, and Byzantine empires.
 The city swapped hands between the Romans and the Sasanian Empire in the 3rd century.
 It was the battleground for the siege of Antioch (253) when Shapur I defeated the Roman army and the later Battle of Antioch (613) where the Persians were successful at capturing the city for the last time.
 It was a key city during the early history of Christianity, in particular that of the Syriac Orthodox Church, the Antiochian Orthodox Church and the Maronite Church, as well as during the spread of Islam and the Crusades.